libp2p/specs/relay/DCUtR.md

 4. Upon receiving the `Connect`, `B` sends a `Sync` message and starts a timer for half the RTT measured from the time between sending the initial `Connect` and receiving the response.
-5. Simultaneous Connect
+5. Simultaneous Connect.
+This depends on the transport in use:
+   - For TCP:
       - Upon receiving the `Sync`, `A` immediately starts a direct dial to B using the addresses obtained from the `Connect` message.
       - Upon expiry of the timer, `B` starts a direct dial to `A` using the addresses obtained from the `Connect` message.
+      - This will result in a TCP Simultaneous Connect.
+For the purpose of all protocols run on top of this TCP connection, `A` is assumed to be the client and `B` the server.
 6. On failure go back to step (2), reusing the same stream opened in (1).
    Inbound peers (here `B`) SHOULD retry twice (thus a total of 3 attempts) before considering the upgrade as failed.